 have been in default in the past in respect of

 credit facilities obtained from the NBFC or any

 other NBFC/bank

 III.
 Records of professional achievements

 a.
 Relevant professional achievements

 IV.
 Proceedings, if any, against the Director

 a.
 If the director is a member of a professional

 association/body, details of disciplinary action,

 if any, pending or commenced or resulting in

 conviction in the past against him/her or

 whether he/she has been banned from entry

 into any profession/occupation at any time

 b.
 Details of prosecution, if any, pending or

 commenced or resulting in conviction in the

 past against the director and/or against any of

 the entities listed in II (b) and (c) above for

 violation of economic laws and regulations

 c.
 Details of criminal prosecution, if any,

 pending or commenced or resulting in

 conviction in the last five years against the

 director

 d.
 Whether the director attracts any of the

 disqualifications envisaged under section 274

 of the Companies Act 1956 and corresponding

 provisions of Companies Act, 2013?

 e.
 Has the director or any of the entities at II

 (b) and (c) above been subject to any

 investigation at the instance of Government

 department or agency?

 f.
 Has the director at any time been found

 guilty of violation of rules/regulations/

 legislative requirements by customs/excise/

 income tax/ foreign exchange/other revenue

 authorities?
 If so, give particulars

 g.
 Whether the director has at any time come

 to the adverse notice of a regulator such as

 SEBI, IRDA, MCA.

-(Though it shall not be necessary for a candidate to mention in the column about
+(Though it shall not be necessary for a

+candidate to mention in the column about

-orders and findings made by the regulators which have been later on reversed/set
+orders and findings made by the regulators

+which have been later on reversed/set

 aside in to, it would be necessary to make

 a mention of the same, in case the

 reversal/setting aside is on technical

 reasons like limitation or lack of

 jurisdiction, etc., and not on merit.
 If the

-jurisdiction, etc., and not on ment.
-If the

-order of the regulator is temporarily sta
+order of the regulator is temporarily stayed

-and the appellate/court proceedings pending, the same also should are be
+and the appellate/court proceedings are

+pending, the same also should be

 mentioned.)

-n in regard to items I to III and other
+V. Any other explanation/information information considered relevant for jud n in regard to items I to III and other lging 'fit and proper'

-information considered relevant for jud Undertaking iging tit and proper
+Undertaking

-the best of my knowledge and belief true
+I confirm that the above information is to the best of my knowledge and belief true

 and complete.
 I undertake to keep the NB FC fully informed, as soon as possible, of

 all events which take place subsequent to my appointment which are relevant to the

 information provided above.

 I also undertake to execute the Deed of C ovenant required to be executed by all the

 directors of the NBFC.

 Place: Signature:

 Date:

 VI.
-Remarks of Chairman of Nomination and Remuneration Committee 64 / Board of Directors of NBFC
+Remarks of Chairman of

+Nomination and Remuneration

+Committee 83 / Board of Directors of

+NBFC

 Place: Signature:

 Date:

+L

-64 Nomination Committee for Government NBFCs.
+83 Nomination Committee for Government NBFCs.